Google BigQuery

 )

-In the example below we represent json data as tables up until nesting level 1.
-Above this nesting level, we let BigQuery to create nested fields.
+In the example below, we represent JSON data as tables up to nesting level 1.
+Above this nesting level, we let BigQuery create nested fields.

 You can configure the following file formats to load data to BigQuery: